 You are encouraged to ask questions and Seek Help whenever you have a concern.
 Speak up even if you are not sure something problematic has occurred.
-You have several options for doing so: your manager, Human Resources, a company lawyer, the Enterprise Compliance team or the Business Conduct and Ethics Hotline.
+You have several options for doing so.
+Your immediate resources are your manager, the Human Resources department, or a company lawyer who supports your business or function (referred to as a "company lawyer" throughout this Code.)